 M.D.
 Claiborne & Associates, L.L.C. - Dermatology Specialists

-Dermal fillers are products used to correct the signs of facial aging and wrinkles.
+Dermal fillers (Restylane / Juvederm) are products used to correct the signs of facial aging and wrinkles.
 As we age, our face loses the bony support in the upper parts of the face, causing the face to become flatter and sag.
-Dermal fillers correct this loss by adding volume to parts of the face.
-Dr. Claiborne has extensive training in dermal fillers.
-He has presented at several cosmetic conferences throughout the country and served as Cosmetic Chief Resident during this dermatology training.
+Dermal fillers correct this loss by adding volume to parts of the face – this is the so-called “Liquid Facelift.”
+Dr. Cole Claiborne has extensive training in dermal fillers and has presented at several cosmetic conferences throughout the country.
+He served as Cosmetic Chief Resident during this dermatology training.
 His ultimate goal is to make you look subtly enhanced and not overtly altered.

 Common areas of treatment include the cheeks, lips, temples, smile lines, jowls, hands, under eyes, and nasolabial folds (between upper lip and nose) among many other areas.